-“The GOP is politicizing this crisis with things like targeting Planned Parenthood,” Democratic Senator Jeff Merkley said in a statement.
-“Their bill gives a half-trillion dollar slush fund for the Trump administration to hand out to corporations with no transparency, no panel of experts to guide decisions, and no oversight.”
+“The GOP is politicizing this crisis with things like targeting Planned Parenthood,” Democratic Sen. Jeff Merkley said in a statement.
+“Their bill gives a half-trillion-dollar slush fund for the Trump administration to hand out to corporations with no transparency, no panel of experts to guide decisions, and no oversight.”

 Asked on Sunday whether he would promise not to take bailout money, Trump demurred, and complained that no one gives him credit for declining to receive his paycheck as president.